Tousif18/ai-task-manager/README.md

 - Schedule reminders and deadline management
 - Introduce a calendar or Kanban view
 - Dockerize the app for CI/CD deployment
-- Support multilingual categorization & priorities
+- Support multilingual categorisation & priorities
 ---

 ## 🌐 Try the App